chaobin/qPython/README.md

 programmer will have complete control over his/her execution flow.
 The ideas above make use of this ability, in combination of a surgical patch of the target library's socket handling part of code to switch to use non-blocking IO, cleverly pauses the execution at the point of IO waiting (_greenlet.switch()_), then resumes the execution later when the IO becomes ready.
-The idea is very clever and has a number of advantages:
+This idea of locally applying greenlet is very clever and has a number of advantages:

 - minimal intrusion into target library
 - possibly minimal code in implementation also